eead-csic-compbio/metagenome_Pfam_score/README.md

 # UPDATES
 ---

-**10/18/18: The nitrogen cycle has been updated to include the metabolic completeness of the following pathways.**
+**10/18/18: The nitrogen cycle has been updated to include the metabolic completeness of the following pathways:**

 [Nitrogen Pathways](https://eead-csic-compbio.github.io/metagenome_Pfam_score/nitrogen.html).